 Researchers have recently investigated the potential benefits of tomato juice on cardiovascular risk.
 Although the team reported reductions in blood pressure and cholesterol levels, the results are not entirely convincing.

-Cardiovascular diseases are responsible for the most deaths in the United States.
+Cardiovascular diseases are responsible for the

 People can modify certain risk factors, such as smoking, but it is impossible to modify others, such as age.